Elaray1/epam-projects/codejam-image-api/README.md

     * `p` to select pencil
     * `c` to select color picker
  * You have possibility to refresh the page and be able to see previous canvas content.
+ * You can write town name in input and load random image of this town on canvas.
+ * You can choose canvas size.
+ * You can login with GitHub.
+ * There is **Black and white filter**